Motion Picture Association (MPA)

-Azure has released guidance documentation to help customers implement their solutions that meet MPA security best practices.
-For additional customer assistance, Microsoft provides Azure Blueprints, which is a service that helps customers deploy and update cloud environments in a repeatable manner using composable artifacts such as Azure Resource Manager templates to provision resources, role-based access controls, and policies.
+Azure has released guidance documentation to help you implement your solutions that meet MPA security best practices.
+For additional customer assistance, Microsoft provides Azure Blueprints, which is a service that helps you deploy and update cloud environments in a repeatable manner using composable artifacts such as Azure Resource Manager templates to provision resources, role-based access controls, and policies.
 Resources provisioned through Azure Blueprints adhere to an organization’s standards, patterns, and compliance requirements.
 The overarching goal of Azure Blueprints is to help automate compliance and cybersecurity risk management in cloud environments.
-To help customers deploy a core set of policies for any Azure-based architecture that requires adherence to media security best practices, Azure has released the Azure Blueprint for Media.
+To help you deploy a core set of policies for any Azure-based architecture that requires adherence to media security best practices, Azure has released the Azure Blueprint for Media.
 When assigned to an architecture, resources are evaluated by Azure Policy for compliance with assigned policy definitions.

-Customers can download the following guidance documents from the Service Trust Portal Data Protection Resources - Compliance Guides section:
+You can download the following guidance documents from the Service Trust Portal Data Protection Resources - Compliance Guides section: